leotaku/flycheck-aspell/README.md

 You of course also need to install the `aspell` binary.
 All major linux distributions package it and there's probably a working macport or something.

-<a id="org8702446"></a>
+<a id="org4a048bd"></a>

 ## Configuration

-For steamless ispell integration, I recommend setting the following variables:
+For seamless ispell integration, I recommend setting the following variables:

 ```elisp
 (setq ispell-dictionary "some_dictionary"